-Computed Tomography Practicum 1-3 HOURS (0-(7-21)) FA, SP, SU must have completed a minimum of 24 credit hours in the program curriculum and have approval of the Program Chair.
+Computed Tomography Practicum 1-3 HOURS (0-(7-21)) FA, SP, SU

 This course provides the opportunity to develop required competencies for advance certification in computed tomography (CT).
 Students will be given opportunities to perform clinical repetitions on the list of required examinations under the supervision of qualified instructors and preceptors.
 This course is repeatable for a maximum of 9 credit hours.
-Prerequisites: BSMI students
+Co-requisite: BSMI students must maintain 12 or more credit hours in the program curriculum and have approval of the Program Chair